-Three of the most comforting words you’ll read: worms, butter, cheese… This classic Tuscan (pasta) recipe for pici cacio e pepe comes from Borough Market’s Padella.
+Nothing says Halloween party food like a plate of worms… Three of the most comforting words you’ll read: worms, butter, cheese… This classic Tuscan (pasta) recipe for pici cacio e pepe comes from Borough Market’s Padella.

 Khaleesi will not be happy… but your guests will.
 These dragon’s eggs (quail’s eggs) are often served as a street snack in Egypt with a little paper cone of dukkah spice blend for dipping.
 Serve with pickled chillies (available in Middle Eastern shops and some supermarkets), olives and flatbread as a relaxed nibble with drinks.